tara-pogancev/reverb-flutter/README.md

 - Playing music from library
 - Changing the pitch and speed of music, for **"reverb"** or **"nightcore"** effect
 - Search songs, sort by artist or playlist
-- Playlist manipulation
+- Playlist and queue manipulation
 - Foreground notification
-- Seek audio
-- Manipulate current playlist queue
-- Theme toggle with reverb

-##### 🛠 Still in the development!
 - Multiple languages support

-- UI haul
+##### 🛠 Future development plans
-- Platform-native echo effect?
+- Platform-native echo effect

 ## 🐞 Bugs
 Nothing for now... :)